aguidot/Project1ReadMe/README.md

 The link to download QGIS 3.16.9 can be found here: https://qgis.org/en/site/forusers/download.html

-Additionally resources to work with QGIS 3.16.9 can be found here: https://www.qgis.org/en/site/about/index.html
+Additional resources to work with QGIS 3.16.9 can be found here, including how to add in your own CSV files to points on a map: https://www.qgis.org/en/site/about/index.html

 ---